Jeff McCracken

-Jeff McCracken (born September 12, 1952) is an American actor, director and producer.
+Jeff McCracken (born September 12, 1952) is an American actor, director, producer, and artist.

 Early life and education

 Born in Chicago, McCracken graduated Evanston Township High School in 1970.
 He served in the United States Air Force during the Vietnam War, where he attained the rank of sergeant.
 McCracken earned a Bachelor of Arts a degree in creative writing from Goddard College.

 Career

 After studying at the Neighborhood Playhouse School of the Theatre in New York City he began his acting career on Broadway and off-Broadway, including Breakfast with Les and Bess by Lee Kalcheim.
 As a member of the Circle Repertory Company he appeared in Confluence by Lanford Wilson, John Bishop and Beth Henley.
 He also had roles in films, including The One Man Jury (1978), Stranger in Our House (1979), Kent State (1981), Running Brave (1985), and Waiting for the Light (1990).
 He appeared in television series, Bay City Blues and Hawaiian Heat, as well as guest starring in other series such as: JAG, thirtysomething, The Hitchhiker, St. Elsewhere, The Torkelsons, All is Forgiven, LAX, and Private Eye.

 McCracken developed and co-produced the feature film Quiz Show.
 He was production executive on Pastime.